 Luka Doncic’s Mom Mirjam Poterbin

-What makes Mirjam and Luka’s relationship so special is the independence she gives him.
+What makes Mirjam and Luka’s relationship so special is the independence she has given him since a young age.
 She encourages him to chase his dreams and gives him the space to do so.

-As Luka ascends the basketball world, including his EuroLeague MVP and championship season back in 2018, Mirjam is by his side every step of the way.
-She accompanied him to the 2018 NBA Draft in New York City, where he was a first-round pick by the Atlanta Hawks before being traded to the Dallas Mavericks for Trae Young.
-That night made waves because of Andre Iguodala’s tweet.
+As the professional basketball player ascends the hoops world, which is happening fast and includes two All-NBA First team appearances and EuroLeague MVP to go along with a championship back in 2018, Mirjam is by his side every step of the way.
+She accompanied him to the 2018 NBA Draft in New York City, where he was a first-round pick by the Atlanta Hawks before being traded to the Western Conference’s Dallas Mavericks for Trae Young.
+That draft night made waves because of Andre Iguodala’s tweet.

-She was also there at the 2019 NBA Awards when her then-19-year-old won Rookie of the Year.
+She was also there at the 2019 NBA Awards when her then-19-year-old won Rookie of the Year under head coach Rick Carlisle.
+Of course she was a trending topic.

 Mirjam is more than just Luka Doncic’s mom.
-She is a former model, beauty salon owner, and an active social media member in her own right.
+She is a former model (the same profession as her son’s girlfriend Anamaria Goltes), beauty salon owner, and an active social media member in her own right.
 The native Slovenian was also a hurdler and dancer.
 Luka had to get his nimbleness and balance from somewhere.

-Wherever the rising NBA player goes next, from All-Star games to deep playoff runs, Mirjam will be there to support him.
-She is a real MVP after all.
+Wherever the rising NBA player and Mav superstar goes next, from All-Star games to winning the NBA Rookie of the Year Award to deep playoff runs to buzzer beaters on ESPN to dishing assists to hugging Michael Jordan at All-Star Weekend, Mirjam will be there to support him.

 This article was originally published February 7, 2020.